top of page

 Board of Directors

-Elaine Cheung, MMT, MTA
+Elaine Cheung, MMT, CCC, MTA (she/her)

 President

-University in Ontario and currently runs a solo private practice in Calgary.
-Through a humanistic and music-centred approach, she believes in developing a meaningful therapeutic relationship to maximize a person’s potential for change and growth.
+University in Ontario.
+Through a humanistic and music-centred approach, she believes in developing meaningful therapeutic relationships to maximize a person’s potential for change and growth.

 IMG_0292_edited.jpg

-Cheryl Vicera, MTA
+Cheryl Vicera, MTA (she/her)

 Secretary/Treasurer